jkurn/neutrify/Readme.md

 yarn install
 ```

-2. Make sure that your environment variables are installed by placing them into .env.local.
+2. Make sure that your environment variables are installed by placing them into a file called ".env".
 This is to ensure that the mock db runs.

 3. Once all is done, run